-- If the business closes doors temporarily but the business is still running then it would be entitled to the grant to pay the staff who were still on the payroll
+- If the business closes temporarily but the business is still running then it would be entitled to the grant to pay staff who were still on the payroll

 - If only some employees are put on furlough leave but others are not, the business would still be eligible for the grant

-- A new online portal through which grants can be requested is expected to come into operation shortly
+- A new online portal where grants can be requested is expected to come into operation shortly

 Statutory Sick Pay (SSP)